 3. Canadian Lynx

-The Canadian Lynx is much like a bobcat, with two key differences: They don’t bond as tightly to their owners, but they’re not as prone to flights of fury.
+The Canadian Lynx is much like a bobcat, with two key differences: They don’t bond as close to their owners, but they’re not as prone to flights of fury.
 They kind of just want to be left alone.

-These cats are incredible climbers, so you’ll need several tall cat trees in your home.
+They are incredible climbers, so you’ll need several tall cat trees in your home.
 They’ll spend most of their time lounging around from the highest perch they can find, but don’t worry, you’ll know they’re there, as they shed frequently.

 4. Siberian Lynx